-New electric traction technologies: The Central Interceptor project in Auckland uses electric locomotives.
-This innovation will reduce greenhous gas emissions and improve the air quality inside the tunnel.
+• New electric traction technologies: since 2020 the Central Interceptor worksite uses electric locomotives.
+This innovation will reduce greenhouse gas emissions and improve the air quality inside the tunnel.
 It will also reduce energy consumption of the primary fans and the risk of fire in the tunnel, as diesel locomotives are the primary source of this risk;